ministryofjustice/cla_design/README.md

 * **The operator** in the call centre who answers the phone and determines the member of the public's problem and context and conducts the means test for the user
 * **The Specialist Provider** who is a legal professional who is assigned the case by the operator and will handle the user's case

-## How cla_design is organised
+## How cla_design files are organised

 The design is done for the most part in [Bohemian Coding’s Sketch](http://bohemiancoding.com/sketch) with the following files:

-* Operator-Provider.sketch - This is the file which contains the UI designs for the main case handling tool.
+* `Operator-Provider.sketch` - This is the file which contains the UI designs for the main case handling tool.
 The actual tool is predominantly the same for the Operator who answers the phone in the call centre and handles incoming digital cases created with the service form on GOV.UK, as well as for the Specialist Provider.
 It includes the designs for:
 ** Styles&Elements - An abstracted stylesheet with linked symbols
 ** Operator_Queue&Test - The design flow for an Operator receiving a case and conducting the financial eligibility test to determine if the User is eligible for Civil Legal Aid.
 ** Contact&Adaptations - This covers how an Operator adds the User’s details whilst handling a call.
 The Provider would see the same information which they would need to verify and can change if need be.
 ** Headers&Alerts - The design of how alerts would work in the system.
-* cla-icons.sketch - A template for the icon font produced using [gulp-iconfont](https://www.npmjs.org/package/gulp-iconfont) which creates icon fonts from SVG icons and [gulp-iconfont-css](https://www.npmjs.org/package/gulp-iconfont-css) which generates the (S)CSS file for the icon font created with Gulp.
+* `cla-icons.sketch` - A template for the icon font produced using [gulp-iconfont](https://www.npmjs.org/package/gulp-iconfont) which creates icon fonts from SVG icons and [gulp-iconfont-css](https://www.npmjs.org/package/gulp-iconfont-css) which generates the (S)CSS file for the icon font created with Gulp.
-* User.sketch - The design for the form that the member of the public would use via [GOV.UK](https://www.gov.uk)
+* `User.sketch` - The design for the form that the member of the public would use via [GOV.UK](https://www.gov.uk)
-* User_mobile.sketch - Designs for how the user form would look for mobile.
+* `User_mobile.sketch` - Designs for how the user form would look for mobile.

 ## Thoughts on design for the CLA tool